Resource: aws_paas_service#

 max_parallel_maintenance_workers

-- (Optional) The maximum number of parallel workers that a single utility command can start.
-This parameter is relevant only for PostgreSQL versions 11 and higher.
-Valid values are from 0 to 1024.max_parallel_workers
+- (Optional) The maximum number of parallel workers that a single utility command can start.- Valid values: From 0 to 1024

 - (Optional) The maximum number of workers that the system can support for parallel operations.max_parallel_workers_per_gather

-- (Optional) The maximum number of workers that a single Gather node can start.
-Valid values are from 0 to 1024.max_worker_processes
+- (Optional) The maximum number of workers that a single Gather node can start.- Valid values: From 0 to 1024

-- (Optional) The maximum number of background processes that the system can support.
-Valid values are from 0 to 262143.min_wal_size
+- (Optional) The maximum number of background processes that the system can support.- Valid values: From 0 to 262143

 - (Optional, Deprecated) The minimum size, in bytes (multiple of 1 MiB), to shrink the WAL to.
-As long as WAL disk usage stays below this setting, old WAL files are always recycled for future use at a checkpoint, rather than removed.
-Valid values are from 32 to 2147483647 MiB.
+As long as WAL disk usage stays below this setting, old WAL files are always recycled for future use at a checkpoint, rather than removed.- Valid values: From 32 to 2147483647 MiB

 ~> Note The parameter min_wal_size